-We recommend you take photos of your solar panels and battery before a hurricane and store hard copies of the pictures with your insurance policies and other important documents.
-It’s also a good idea to keep digital copies of the photos as well, in the event you need them as backup for your hard copies.
+It’s a good idea to take photos of your solar panels and battery storage system before a hurricane.
+Store hard copies of the pictures with your insurance policies and other essential documents.

-Finally, but not least, you should contact your homeowner’s insurance company for specific information about their coverage for wind and storm damage to your home.
-Make sure you do this sooner rather than later, so you’re prepared before a hurricane occurs.
+Regardless of where you live, you should contact your homeowner’s insurance company for specific information about their coverage for wind and storm damage to your home.
+Make sure you do this sooner rather than later, as part of your hurricane preparedness planning.

 After a Hurricane

-After the hurricane has passed, you should take a good look at your home solar panels to be sure they’re not damaged.
+After a hurricane has passed, take a good look at your home solar panels to check for any damage.

-In the event that your home solar system is not working due to damage from a hurricane, you should take photographs of any sustained damage from a safe distance and notify your solar power provider.
-They can instruct you on proper protocol and send someone out to inspect your solar panels if necessary.
+If your home solar system is not working, you should take photographs of any sustained damage from a safe distance and notify your solar service provider who will send someone out to inspect your system.

-You should never attempt to repair or inspect damaged solar panels yourself.
-Do not get on your roof – it’s not safe for you and it could even pose a threat to your home.
-You should also be careful not to touch any loose, damaged or displaced panels or wires, as they could be still be energized and producing power.
+Never attempt to repair or inspect damaged solar panels yourself.
+Do not get on your roof – it’s unsafe and could even pose a threat to your home.
+You should also be careful not to touch any loose, damaged or displaced panels or wires, as they could still be energized and producing power.

-If you’re a Sunnova customer and your solar panels are damaged during a hurricane, you should send an email to firstname.lastname@example.org or call 855.277.6379 right away.
-We will take care of any damage and get your system back online without delay.
+If you’re a Sunnova customer and your solar panels are damaged during a hurricane, send an email to firstname.lastname@example.org or call 855.277.6379.
+We’ll take care of any damage and get your system back online without delay.

 Hurricane Preparation is Key

 Your best defense for protection from power outages caused by a hurricane is a home solar system plus battery storage.
-For more information on Sunnova SunSafe® home solar + battery storage, visit our Knowledge Center, or request a no-obligation quote.
+To learn how solar battery storage can help you prepare for a hurricane, request a no-obligation quote today.